Fahleh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 0: A function that concatenates two strings.
 Task 1: A unction that concatenates two strings with the new string having a max length.
+Task 2: A function that copies a string.